 Outsourcing can be a significant cost-saver for many US businesses.
 And more often than not, the experience with outsourced teams is positive.
 However, since outsourced employees represent your company externally, you need to keep a close eye on what they do.

 For a positive experience with an outsourced team, you need to set proper expectations from the start, you also need to be involved with the work they do, and you need to check the quality of their work regularly.
-Doing these three things will maximize your chances of having a successful relationship with your outsourced team.
+Doing these three things with the help of an employee tracking system will maximize your chances of having a successful relationship with your outsourced team.